shino369/cakephp-vuejs-integration/readme.md

 <br>

 ## Entry Point
-To use vue.js in the project, you must use ctp file to serve as an entry point for receiving props.
-Call this in your view file:
+To hybridly use vue.js in cakephp project (consider it is generally an old project), you must use ctp file to serve as an entry point for receiving server-side props.
+We will use a ctp file `vue_component.ctp` to do it.
+Put the file into `/View/Elements/` directory, and call this in your view file:

 ```php